 Group 4 — Le Coding Club

-In Group 4, Idle Miner Tycoon Dev Greg is teaching Jonas and Kristin (both in QA) how to build games in Unity.
-Kristin is making her own version of Flappy Bird and Jonas is creating a clicker game.
+In Group 4, one of our Idle Miner Tycoon Devs is teaching two QA teammates how to build games in Unity.
+One is making her own version of Flappy Bird, and the other clicker game.
 The group is one of our oldest ones and celebrated its one year anniversary not too long ago.

 Group 13 — The Python Party

-In Group 13, Nikolai, DevOps Engineer, and our Accountant Christophe are working on a project that directly improves their work.
-The two are writing a script that helps Christophe process and clean up raw financial data that he gets from different sources and allows him to format the data for internal controlling.
+In Group 13, a DevOps Engineer, and our Accountant are working on a project that directly improves their work.
+The two are writing a script that helps Accounting process and clean up raw financial data that he gets from different sources and allows him to format the data for internal controlling.

 Group 20 — Masters of the Basics

-In Group 20, Idle Factory Tycoon Dev Steven is Teaching Management Assistant Clara about the deep basics of coding, such as code architecture and syntax, before they move on to bigger projects, like building games.
+In Group 20, an Idle Factory Tycoon Dev is teaching one of our Management Assistants about the deep basics of coding, such as code architecture and syntax, before they move on to bigger projects, like building games.